Quick summary

 On 409 Conflict (for example session collisions or state locks), the SDK exits minimized layout and returns to the full headed view so the user can complete Remote Completion or other recovery UI.

-How minimized layout works
+How Minimized layout works

-In minimized layout, the SDK draws a small overlay usingposition: fixed.
+In Minimized layout, the SDK draws a small overlay usingposition: fixed.
 Fixed positioning is resolved against the nearest containing block, not always the browser viewport.
 If that block is wrong, the widget can shift, clip, or disappear.

 Follow these rules when you choose the DOM node where the Web SDK mounts.